edulinq/autograder-server/docs/types.md

 #### Engine Options

-The engine option type allows engine specific options to be passed for code analysis for assignments.
+The engine options parameter contains specific options that are passed to the code analysis engines.
 `engine-options` contains a map of engine name to its respective engine options.
 It holds the options in the form of `OptionsMap`, a key–value map of type `map[string]any`.